Frequently Asked Questions

 Where do the Step volunteers come from?

 Step's volunteers come from the local churches.
-Some will be paid church leaders or youth workers and working with Step is part of their role, while others will be members of the congregation who want to give their time to serve their local schools through us.
-Each volunteer will be interviewed, DBS checked and given training to ensure they are fully prepared.
+Some will be paid church leaders or youth workers who work with Step as part of their role, while others will be members of the congregation who want to give their time to serve their local schools through us.
+Each volunteer will be interviewed, DBS-checked and given training to ensure they are fully prepared.
 We also offer a Step Experience program at Step so people at change points in their lives may spend a year with us.

 What do I do if I need to complain about Step? (less frequently asked question)